A method to assess trustworthiness of machine coding at scale: Future Work

-In our section on systematic uncertainty in new data sets, we saw how a difference in student characteristics (whether they are taking a pre survey or a post survey) impacts the level of systematics.
-Future work should investigate the extent to which other characteristics (gender, race, institution, course style) measurably impact systematic (and perhaps statistical) uncertainty.
+A key constraint on the methods throughout is the amount of hand-coded data required.
+An untested idea is that generative AI could be used to generate additional responses that do or do not contain a code (in a process similar to efficient mass creation of isomorphic physics problems~\cite{chen2023reforming}).
+These additional responses could particularly be used to create much larger balanced training sets and larger test sets for assessing systematic effects.
+The methodological and ethical considerations that would go into this process are beyond the scope of this paper, but we would be interested in seeing this idea explored in future work.

-Finally, our worked example with the U code reveals that some codes have lower statistical and systematic uncertainty than others.
-This result suggests that the variability of word choice within responses that contain the code may be a factor in determining the empirical level of uncertainty that should be associated with quantitative results, a hypothesis that merits further investigation.
+We focused our analysis of systematic effects from the trained algorithm on the role of outcome imbalance in the test set.
+Other sources of systematic uncertainty that we did not explore may also exist, which is another area of future study.
+In addition, we demonstrated how a difference in student characteristics (whether they are taking a pre survey or a post survey) impacts the level of systematics.
+Future work should investigate explicitly the extent to which other characteristics (gender, race, institution, course style) measurably impact systematic uncertainty for a range of data sources.
+For example, AI detectors have been shown to systematically label writing from non-native English speakers incorrectly as AI-generated~\cite{Liang_etal}, so similar systematic errors are likely to occur when using machine coding in PER.